holdennguyen/vietcslab/README.md

-Key Features:
+# Key Features

-Browse & Filter Courses
+- Browse & Filter Courses
-Purchase Courses using Stripe
+- Purchase Courses using Stripe
-Mark Chapters as Completed or Uncompleted
+- Mark Chapters as Completed or Uncompleted
-Progress Calculation of each Course
+- Progress Calculation of each Course
-Student Dashboard
+- Student Dashboard
-Teacher mode
+- Teacher mode
-Create new Courses
+- Create new Courses
-Create new Chapters
+- Create new Chapters
-Easily reorder chapter position with drag n’ drop Upload thumbnails, attachments and videos using UploadThing Video processing using Mux
+- Easily reorder chapter position with drag n’ drop
+- Upload thumbnails, attachments and videos using UploadThing
+- Video processing using Mux
-HLS Video player using Mux
+- HLS Video player using Mux
-Rich text editor for chapter description Authentication using Clerk
+- Rich text editor for chapter description
+- Authentication using Clerk
-ORM using Prisma
+- ORM using Prisma
-MySQL database using Planetscale

 ## Getting Started